Home » Tools » Power Tools » Saws » Track Saw Guide: Choosing The Right Cordless Or Corded Model

 Overview

-The Dewalt is very comparable to the Makita but lacks a couple of important features:
+The Dewalt is very comparable to the Makita but lacks a couple of essential features:

 • Electronic speed control